 Ten years ago, I was a single mom of two children, 2 years and 11 months.
 I was in treatment for bipolar disorder but I was isolating myself, a warning sign of depression.
 My therapist recommended that I come to a clubhouse at a program called Employment Options.

 Coming to the club helped me make friends and get to know other people with mental health problems.
-But soon after, I was investigated … Read More
+But soon after, I was … Read More

 ¿Que es TDHD (ADHD en Inglés)?
 Pocos años atrás, yo no tenia idea lo que significaba (Trastorno de Deficiencia en la Atención e Hiperactividad).
 Nunca lo había escuchado.
 Pero me di cuenta que mi pequeño niño estaba lidiando con esto.